Elive/elive-for-servers/README.md

 * name of server is shown, datetime, opened windows, returned codes, etc

  ## Services
- You can install services in one shot, like nginx / php / WORDPRESS / email server / etc... _[WORK IN PROGRESS, not ready for production]_
+ You can install services in one shot, like nginx / php / WORDPRESS / email server / etc... for example using the options:
+ * --install=wordpress